hilton/hilton.github.com/blog/_posts/2026-03-17-analyse-interviews.md

 If you can do this weekly, as part of continuous discovery, you will have much better conversation with the team about customer needs and their solutions.

-## Add to your product feedback database
+## Curate a product feedback database

 Over the course of many interviews, you can [build a product feedback database](product-feedback) that collates product opportunities.